nvim-neo-tree/neo-tree.nvim/README.md

 ### Easy to Customize

-This will follow in the spirit of plugins like [lualine.nvim](https://github.com/nvim-lualine/lualine.nvim) and [nvim-cokeline](https://github.com/noib3/nvim-cokeline).
+Neo-tree follows in the spirit of plugins like [lualine.nvim](https://github.com/nvim-lualine/lualine.nvim) and [nvim-cokeline](https://github.com/noib3/nvim-cokeline).
 Everything will be configurable and take either strings, tables, or functions.
 You can take sane